 These are the nationally branded cinemas with multiplexes in cities and suburbs throughout the Puget Sound region.
 We also list the loyalty programs which get you discount movies beyond matinee prices.

-- Cinemark Theaters has location in Bellevue at Lincoln Square, Federal Way, Tacoma and other locations farther out.
+Cinemark Theaters has locations in Bellevue at Lincoln Square, Federal Way, Tacoma and other locations farther out.
 Prices vary by location.
 Tuesday morning is Discount Day with the first movie before noon about $7, other days the matinee price is $9-$10 and full price is $12-$13.
 Other options for discount movies:

 - Cinemark Connections FREE loyalty program earns points when you scan your smartphone Connections ID QR code when buying tickets and concessions.
 Redeem points for movie-related merchandise (such as posters, t-shirts, music downloads, etc.).
 Plus get access to promotional movie screenings, chances to win contests, advance notice of events, and other perks.